-- A maximum of three courses taken during Graduate Student-at-Large status may be applied to a graduate program in University College with authorization by University College.
+- A maximum of three courses taken while a student has Graduate Student-at-Large status may be applied to a graduate program in University College with authorization by University College.
 All courses applied to a graduate program must be taken for a letter grade.

 - Courses taken as Graduate Student-at-Large may be applied to a graduate or professional degree program at another division of Washington University with authorization by that academic division.

 - Federal or institutional financial assistance is not available for the Graduate Student-at-Large.

-- International students are eligible to apply for non-degree study as a Graduate Student-at-Large if they already hold a visa that permits part-time study.
+- International students are eligible to apply for non-degree study as Graduate Students-at-Large if they already hold a visa that permits part-time study.
 International students holding a B-2 or F-2 visa are only permitted to register for courses that are recreational or avocational.

 On-campus housing is not available to a Graduate Student-at-Large during the academic year.
 Off-campus housing, however, is available.
-For more information about housing options please contact the Office of Residential Life, 314-935-5050; or Quadrangle Housing, 314-935-9511.
+For more information about housing options, please contact the Office of Residential Life at 314-935-5050 or Quadrangle Housing at 314-935-9511.

 For additional information about the Graduate Student-at-Large program, please contact us: